YichenTang97/BiHDM_pytorch/README.md

 # BiHDM_pytorch
- A pytorch implementation of the BiHDM model proposed by Yang et al. [1] for decoding emotion from multi-channel electroencephalogram (EEG) recordings, with scikit-learn compatibility.
+ An unofficial pytorch implementation of the BiHDM model proposed by Yang et al. [1] for decoding emotion from multi-channel electroencephalogram (EEG) recordings, with scikit-learn compatibility.

 ## Introduction